 View 3.
 From Church Lane there are views to the east of the All Saints Church.
 The paddock and churchyard are recognised in the Conservation Area assessment as an important village open space.

 View 4.
-View of Farmland from Kiln Lane south to Fairbournes.
+View of farmland from Kiln Lane south towards Fairbourne Farm.